 If your spouse, parent, son, or daughter is a military member who is deployed or has been notified of an impending deployment to a foreign country, and you are eligible for FMLA as described above, you may qualify for an exigency leave.
 If you are the spouse, parent, son, daughter, or next of kin of a covered service member and are eligible for FMLA as described above, you may be entitled to military caregiver leave.
-Contact the Personnel Office to request additional information or request military FMLA.
+Contact the Office of Human Resources to request additional information or request military FMLA.

-Before granting FMLA, or any extended leave, the administrator must consult with the Personnel Office.
+Before granting FMLA, or any medical leave, the administrator must consult with the Office of Human Resources.
 FMLA request forms are available on the website, www.archlou.org.